sheggamharshith/surya_vamshi_rasa/data/nlu.md

 - 1212131212
 - 12123132131

-## intent:carServiceTicket
+## intent:createNewApiRequest
-- i need to generate a ticket for my car servicing
+- I need to generate a ticket for my api request